-Stem, seed, and remove ribs jalapeño.
+Stem jalapeño, seed, and remove ribs.
 Cut into ¼" dice.
-Be sure to wash hands and cutting board after jalapeño.
+Be sure to wash hands and cutting board after working with jalapeño.

 Halve and juice lime.

 Pat salmon dry, and season flesh side with ¼ tsp. salt and a pinch of pepper.

 Make the Tostada Shells

 Poke tortillas with a fork all over, 10 times for each tortilla.

-Place tortillas on prepared baking sheet.
-Drizzle with 1 tsp. olive oil and massage oil into tortillas.
+Place tortillas on prepared baking sheet and drizzle with 1 tsp. olive oil.
+Massage oil into tortillas.

 Toast in hot oven until browned and crispy, 5-7 minutes.